MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-background-task.md

 > If you use a background task to play media in the background, see [Play media in the background](../audio-video-camera/background-audio.md) for information about improvements in Windows 10, version 1607, that make it much easier.

 > [!NOTE]
-> If you are implementing an out-of-process background task in a C# desktop application with .NET 5 or later, use the [C#/WinRT authoring support](/windows/apps/develop/platform/csharp-winrt/authoring) to create a Windows Runtime Component.
+> If you are implementing an out-of-process background task in a C# desktop application with .NET 6 or later, then use the [C#/WinRT authoring support](/windows/apps/develop/platform/csharp-winrt/authoring) to create a Windows Runtime Component.
 This applies for apps using the Windows App SDK, WinUI 3, WPF, or WinForms.
 See the [Background task sample](https://github.com/microsoft/CsWinRT/tree/master/src/Samples/BgTaskComponent) for an example.

 ## Create the Background Task class